-When the bone is thin, such as the bone beneath the gum tissue above the upper front teeth, it resorbs much quicker leading to a visible defect.
-When multiple anterior teeth are missing, the bone resorption can lead to collapse of the lip, which affects the facial profile.
+When the bone is thin (for example, the bone beneath the gum tissue and above the upper front teeth) it deteriorates much faster, leading to a visible defect.
+When there are multiple anterior teeth are missing, the bone deterioration can collapse the lip, which negatively affects the facial profile.

 If you are considering a bone graft, contact our Beverly Hills office at (310) 657-0999 for a thorough examination.